Equity and Technology: Why Mobile Communication Matters for Low Income Families

 Often we think of smartphones as a luxury only the upper and middle class can afford, but that simply isn’t the case.
 It may seem surprising, but many lower income families are switching to a mobile plan and abandoning broadband service to access the internet at home.

 From 2013 to 2021, reliance on smartphones rather than broadbands increased from 12% to 27% for people with average incomes less than $30,000.
-In contrast, households with incomes over 100,000 increased from 5% to 6%.
+In fact, 15% of all U.S. adults are considered 'smartphone dependent' according to a 2023 Pew Research study.
 With such a variety of “pay as you go” plans and devices available to the public, purchasing a smartphone has become much easier—and more affordable—than it used to be.
-While wealthier Americans can diversify their internet usage across different devices (i.e tablets, laptops, mobile phones), smartphones have become the cheapest way for lower-income Americans to talk to their families, look for jobs, and access their bank accounts on the go.
+While wealthier Americans can diversify their internet usage across different devices (i.e tablets, laptops, mobile phones, smart devices), smartphones have become the cheapest way for lower-income Americans to talk to their families, look for jobs, and access their bank accounts on the go.

 Since they’re more accessible, smartphones allow lower-income Americans to ditch the usual expenses that arise from buying a home computer, like having to purchase a router, modem, and often overly expensive broadband service.
 According to a 2017 study done by the National Telecommunications and Information Administration, more households had a mobile data plan than wired broadband service.